milandas63/GIFT-Group2/Milan Das/Day-11 (19-07-2023)/readme.txt

+How to create a function
+Python list
+Example of 7 questions

 CLASSWORK:
     1. Write a program to reverse all words in a string
     2. Write a program to reverse the characters of each word in a string